Lev Okun: Research and publications

 One of Okun's favorite subjects was the study of weak interactions.
 From his early works, he contributed several fundamental results to its development, such as the conclusion that violation of P-parity in β-decay also means the violation of C-parity (1957, together with Boris L. Ioffe and A. P. Rudik), as well as an evaluation of the difference between the masses of neutral K-mesons (with Bruno Pontecorvo, 1957).

 His book Weak Interaction of Elementary Particles, published in 1963, became a textbook and a desktop reference material for several generations of students and academics.
 This book, that appeared before the quark model was based on one of the first successful composite models of hadrons, the Sakata-Okun model, that he was developing since 1958.
 In this model, all known particles were constructed of three Sakaton proto-particles predecessors of quarks.
 He had predicted the existence of η and η′ mesons, and formulated the selection rule ∆Q = ∆S for semi-leptonic decays of strange particles.

 In the field of strong interactions the famous Okun-Pomeranchuk theorem on the equality of cross sections for scattering of the particles from the same isomultiplet at asymptotically high energies was proved in 1956.
 In the 70s, he and co-authors developed a new method of quantum chromodynamics sum rules, that became known in the literature as the "ITEP Sum Rules".

 He has made seminal contributions to the new field of research at the intersection of particle physics, cosmology and astrophysics.
 A method for calculating relic abundance of elementary particles during the expansion of the Universe was developed in his 1965 paper with Yakov Zel'dovich and S. B. Pikel'ner.
 They performed a calculation of the abundance of free quarks.
 Non-observation of free quarks was one of the arguments for quark confinement.
 Now the approach that emerged from this paper became a standard tool in the studies of the origin of dark matter in the Universe.

 In 1964, in the paper written together with Pomeranchuk and Kobzarev, the idea of "mirror world" came into existence.
 "Mirror matter" is still a possible candidate for dark matter.

 Vacuum domain walls investigated by him in 1974 were the first macroscopic object of quantum field theory that could determine the evolution of the Universe.
 In the same year, Okun together with Mikhail B. Voloshin and I. Y. Kobzarev published a pioneering paper on the decay of the false vacuum—a subject that unexpectedly became of a relevance to the physical vacuum in our Universe after the discovery of the Higgs boson with mass 125 GeV.

-He was held in high regard by colleagues such as Murray Gell-Mann.